This is post # 3 of a three part series.

 Simply 'judging a person's objective life situation' alone and, as AL 298 puts it,

-'(pigeonholing) or (fitting) into overly rigid classifications leaving no room for a suitable personal and pastoral discernment',
+'(pigeonholing) or (fitting) into overly rigid classifications leaving no room for a suitable personal and pastoral discernment',would not suffice.

 To meet the demands of justice, that bit in the ¨Declaration¨ about 'obstinate persistence', viz., 'and which the will of the individual member of the faithful does not bring to an end,' also needs to enter the matrix of discernment.
 The question would need to be asked as to whether the will of the individual is really free and unfettered 'to bring to an end' the objective situation of sin that endures in time (and with respect to the Sarah case, without simultaneously also risking her children's welfare and also risking loss of their custody in a messy civil divorce.)
 As noted above, if separation is not feasible due to the presence of children of the new union, the person is left only with the option, which the Church suggests, of 'living as sister and brother'.
 But to put this into effect, there needs to be co-operation from the other partner.
 And if such co-operation is not forthcoming, how can justice be served?